-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 Submitting your manuscript before it's ready could lead to permanently burning a bridge.
 Some literary agents even have a policy that a rejection on a manuscript is a rejection from the agency as a whole.

-This is why literary agents will openly encourage writers to participate in programs like NaNoWriMo, but also politely ask them to not send their manuscripts to them as soon as November ends.
+This is why busy agents will openly encourage writers to participate in programs like NaNoWriMo, but also politely ask them to not send their manuscripts to them as soon as November ends.
+They want to see your best work!

-Revising needs to happen first!
+Revising needs to happen first.

 I know you're excited about sharing your hard work, but there is still a lot to do.